 Q: What frame lines do you carry?

 We strive to maintain an inventory that reflects the latest in fashions.
-Some of our current lines include Oakley, Kate Spade, Ray Ban, Nine west, ECO, Nike, Flexon, Banana Republic, KLiik and Fysh, GANT, Liz Claiborne, Kenneth Cole and Coach.
-We also have a selection of prescription and non-prescription sunglasses.
+Some of our current lines include Oakley, Kate Spade, Ray Ban, Michael Kors, Coach, Nine west, ECO, Nike, Flexon, Banana Republic, KLiik and Fysh, Candie's, Marie Claire, Liz Claiborne & Claiborne for Men.
+We also have a selection of prescription and non-prescription sunglasses in several brands.